Tips to Avoid Food Poisoning in Peru

 Fried Guinea Pig

-This tip is a no-brainer and one you should use anywhere in the world ;).
+This recommendation applies not only in Peru but when traveling anywhere in the world ;).
 Finding soap is rare in many Peruvian bathrooms, so always carry some hand sanitizer.

 Single-use water bottles contribute to huge environmental problems.
 A great alternative is to bring a portable water filter or water purifying tablets and a reusable water bottle to refill at your hotels.
 This way, you can stay safe and do less harm to the environment on your Peru vacation packages.